-- Check electrical test certificate is received and test passed by telephoning Aaron on.
-Tel Ext.
-3682 - When the mutual exchange is agreed, telephone/contact both tenants and arrange a date for them both to come in and sign paperwork at the same time.
-If rent still owing, explain the account needs to be clear at time of sign up.
+- 7.1 Where both rent accounts are clear and there are no other breaches of tenancy conditions, an exchange can be approved quite quickly.
+However, if problems occur it may take the full period allowed. - 7.2 When the mutual exchange is agreed, the Housing Assistant will telephone/contact both tenants and arrange a date for them both to come in and sign paperwork at different times.
+If rent still owing, explain the account needs to be clear at time of sign up. - 7.3 All parties to the exchange should be requested to attend the office to complete the assignment.